-2.1 Overview
+2. I Overview

 McAfee, Inc. is a global leader in Enterprise Security solutions.
 The company's comprehensive portfolio of network security products and solutions provides unmatched protection for the enterprise in the most mission-critical and sensitive environments.
-The MFE S-Series are created to meet the specific needs of organizations of all types and enable those organizations to reduce costs and mitigate the evolving risks that threaten today's networks and applications.
+The McAfee Firewall Enterprise 1100F, 2150F, and 4150F appliance line is created to meet the specific needs of organizations of all types and enable those organizations to reduce costs and mitigate the evolving risks that threaten today's networks and applications.

-Consolidating all major perimeter security functions into one system, the McAfee Firewall Enterprise appliances are the strongest self-defending perimeter firewalls in the world.
-Built with a comprehensive combination of high-speed application proxies, reputation-based threat intelligence, and signature-based security services, Firewall Enterprise defends networks and Internet-facing applications from all types of malicious threats, both known and unknown.
+Consolidating all major perimeter security functions into one system, McAfee's Firewall Enterprise appliances are the strongest self-defending perimeter firewalls in the world.
+Built with a comprehensive combination of high-speed application proxies, reputation-based threat intelligence and signature-based security services, Firewall Enterprise defends networks and Internet-facing applications from all types of malicious threats, both known and unknown.